Shire of Carnamah

 Around 540 people live in the Shire of Carnamah, with the majority of those people (~400) living in the town of Carnamah itself (ABS 2016).

 Estimates of the resident populations as at 30 June are released annually for Local Government Areas (LGAs) in Australia by the Australian Bureau of Statistics.
 The estimates are generally revised 12 months later and final estimates are available after the following census.
 Visit the ABS website for further details.

 The economy of the Shire of Carnamah depends primarily on agriculture and services.
 Local farming includes the production of cereal crops (wheat, canola, lupins, oats) and livestock (sheep and cattle).
 Wildflower farming is also a growing industry in the region.
 Local mineral sands mines once produced 80% of the world’s rutile supply but the mineral extraction industry has declined in recent years (MWDC 2013).

-The main land uses for the Shire of Carnamah includes reserves, agriculture, residential, industrial and commercial.
+The main land uses in the Shire of Carnamah are agriculture and nature conservation.